|

 Sweating when sick

-When you are sick, it is fairly common to sweat, especially with a fever.
-This sweat helps to once again regulate your body temperature, which can help fight a fever off or prevent it altogether.
-You should still take your prescribed medicine, but trust that the sweat is helping you heal faster.
+This sweat helps regulate your body temperature, which can help fight a fever off or prevent it altogether.

 Skin benefits

-Sweating does not actually cause damage to your skin, in fact, it does the opposite.
-While sweating, your pores open up and the sweat pushes up impurities and dirt sitting underneath your skin, the stuff that causes pimples and breakouts.
 This means that sweating is a natural way of cleansing your pores.
 Sweating also helps prevent irritated skin and rashes, which are again caused by a build-up of impurities in the pores.

 Hair benefits

-When your scalp sweats, your hair follicles are unclogged, which allows for new hair growth.
-The opening of the pores and the pushing up of the sweat also removes impurities and build-up from the scalp, preventing rashes or clogged pores.
+The opening of pores and the release of sweat also remove impurities and buildup from the scalp, preventing rashes and clogged pores.

 Excessive Sweating

-Hyperhidrosis is a condition that results in excessive sweating, usually occurring in situations that should not cause sweating, such as cooler weather.
-Other medical conditions, such as hyperthyroidism or menopause may also cause excessive sweating.
+Hyperhidrosis is a condition characterized by excessive sweating, often occurring in situations that typically do not cause sweating, such as cooler weather.

 Many people do not seek out help or don’t actually know that they suffer from hyperhidrosis, as they do not know that it is a condition that can be treated with options that can provide some relief from excessive sweating.